learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 import React from "react";
 import { useParams } from "react-router-dom";

-// Here we add `match` to the arguments so we can access the path information
-// in `routerProps` that is passed from MoviesPage.js function MovieShow({ movies }) {
+function MovieShow({ movies }) {
   // call useParams to access the `params` from the url:
   // the dynamic portion of our /movies/:movieId path